Arcascope/hcrsimpy/README.md

 Enjoy!

+Common dependencies/Libraries:
+* numpy
+* math
+* matplotlib
+* scipy
+* pandas
+* statsmodels
+* pylab
+* numba

+Note: The code here uses the most recent and updated versions of these libraries.

 ## Installing the Package

 This repo is now available as a pip3 package.
 It may be installed by giving the command: